shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/working-with-user-groups.md

 ---
 title: Working With User Groups
-description: Learn about Permissions within yield analytics. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Learn about Permissions within Yield Analytics. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---

 # Working with user groups

-Permissions within yield analytics are configured through user groups.
-Each yield analytics user account can belong to multiple groups.
+Permissions within Yield Analytics are configured through user groups.
+Each Yield Analytics user account can belong to multiple groups.
 However, the group with the broadest permissions overrides the more restrictive groups (Example: If a user belongs to the Admin group and the AdOps group, the permissions for the Admin group win).

 If you have administrative permissions, you can add, edit, duplicate, and delete user groups.

 ## Add a user group